Women Build FAQ

 Question: Why have Women Build?
 Can’t women learn construction on a regular Habitat site?

-Answer: Construction is still a male-dominated field.
-Because they are often more comfortable around tools and at job sites, men gravitate toward taking the lead in construction, and even smart, otherwise skilled women can end up being assigned tasks such as painting, landscaping and cleaning up the site.
-But on a Women Build site, women are encouraged by other women to tackle all aspects of construction and quickly become skilled and engaged volunteers.
+Answer: Construction is still a male-dominated field, and even smart, otherwise skilled women can end up being assigned tasks such as painting, landscaping and cleaning up the site.
+But on a Women Build site, women are encouraged by other women to tackle all aspects of construction and quickly become more skilled and engaged volunteers.

 Question: How can I get involved with the Women Build program?

-Answer: The Aiken County Habitat for Humanity Women Build Program completed the 11th Women Build Home in June of 2018 and plans to begin the next build in March 2020.
+Answer: The Aiken County Habitat for Humanity Women Build Program began the 12th Women Build house in Aiken County in March 2020.
 To join and/or help our Women Build Committee in planning for fundraising and construction, contact our Volunteer Coordinator at (803) 642-9295, option 5.

 Question: What is the Women Build training program?